GabrielSpear/Quote/README.md

 ## Technologies Used

-the languanges used are angular 4, typescript ,basic html , bootstrap and basic css.
+the languages used are angular 4, typescript ,basic html , bootstrap and basic css.

 ## Support and contact details